- Altamira Gate Community Housing Project

 Protect our National Monuments

 I suspect you are already well aware of the threat the President is directing to the integrity of national monuments.
 The Mojave Desert Land Trust’s Desert Defender campaign: Protect our Desert National Monuments provides a forum for public expression in support of Mojave Trails and Sand to Snow National Monuments.
-Names and messages will be collected at this website during the open public comment period and sent to the Department of the Interior in demonstration of our support of these national treasures.
+Names and messages will be collected at this during the open public comment period and sent to the Department of the Interior in demonstration of our support of these national treasures.
 If you haven’t already, it’s easy to do and important to register your support here – even if you’ve commented elsewhere.

 To read MBCA director Pat Flanagan’s op-ed in the San Bernardino County Sun, Efforts to shrink, eliminate national parks will hurt economy, click here.